• Skip to main content

 • A high school diploma or equivalent degree is required

-It is not uncommon for receptionists to eventually rise to the position of an office manager by demonstrating their capabilities and leadership skills.
+It is not uncommon for receptionists to eventually rise to the office manager position by demonstrating their capabilities and leadership skills.

 Experience requirements for Dental Office Manager

-Qualified candidates will be required to have at least one year of experience in the medical or dental industry as a front office receptionist or dental assistant.
+Qualified candidates must have at least one year of experience in the medical or dental industry as a front office receptionist or dental assistant.
 Depending on the requirements posed by the organization, supervisory and management experience may also be needed for evaluation.

 Filed Under: dental